lawrend/react-rendering-v-000/README.md

 In our theater world, this could be a critic looking back at the play that was just performed and giving it a different review.
 For example, perhaps the new version of the play contains more adult language and has to have a more adult rating.

 ## Summary
 These are all the tools we get to help us decide how to react to changes in our component.
 The `render()` method is the only one we *must* have - everything else is optional.
 Use these methods sparingly.
-In the ideal world, we want to have as little of these methods as possible.
+In the ideal world, we want to use as few of these methods as possible.

 ### Updating lifecycle methods
 Not called on initial render, but always called whenever a subsequent re-render is triggered: